tolitius/mongodb-write-performance-playground/README.markdown

+> :zap: for `TL;DR` jump to [conclusion](#conclusion)

 # What is it?

-A simple playground where a mongo-java-driver and a mongo-c-driver are used to INSERT X number of "some" records into MongoDB.
+A place where a mongo-java-driver and a mongo-c-driver are used to INSERT X number of "some" records into MongoDB and see how it performs

-+ On a Java side can be run with [MongoKiller](https://github.com/tolitius/mongodb-write-performance-playground/blob/master/java/src/main/java/org/dotkam/killer/MongoKiller.java)
++ Java version is run with [MongoKiller](https://github.com/tolitius/mongodb-write-performance-playground/blob/master/java/src/main/java/org/dotkam/killer/MongoKiller.java)
 + Relies on [mongo_killer.yaml](https://github.com/tolitius/mongodb-write-performance-playground/blob/master/java/src/main/resources/mongo_killer.yaml) config by default, but a custom config may be provided though a "--config" parameter
-+ Can be run against a single MongoDB instance (MongoS or MongoD), as well as multiple MongoDB instances by specifying hosts in YAML config and running with a "--multiple-hosts" parameter
++ Can be run against a single MongoDB instance (MongoS or MongoD), as well as multiple MongoDB instances by specifying hosts in YAML config and running with a "`--multiple-hosts`" parameter
 + When running against multiple hosts, batches of documents ( = numberOfDocuments / gridSize ) are sent to hosts in a Round Robin fashion

-# NOTE(!)
+# NOTE(:exclamation:)

 The results below are the best benchmarks that could be squeezed out of Mongo on a given hardware.